ftemori/Transcendence/README.md

 ## 📸 Screenshots

-Dive into the visual journey of Transcendence with these screenshots, showcasing key aspects of the application:
+These screenshots are showcasing key aspects of the application:

 ![Screenshot 1](./1.png)
 *Login Page: Secure entry point with 42 OAuth integration.*